typectx/typectx/packages/typearch/README.md

 ## Design Philosophy: The Problem with Traditional DI

 DI containers have always felt abstract, technical, almost magical in how they work.
 Like a black box, you often have to dig into the source code of a third-party library to understand how data flows in your own application.
 It feels like you lose control of your own data when you use one, and your entire app becomes dependent on the container to even work.
-Typearch aims to make DI cool again!
+TypeArch aims to make DI cool again!
 The pattern has real power, even if current implementations on the open-source market hide that power under a lot of complexity.

 DI was complex to achieve in pure OOP world because of the absence of first-class functions.
 But in more functional languages, DI should be easier, since DI itself is a functional pattern.
 However, TypeScript DI frameworks currently available seem to have been built by imitating how they were built in OOP languages...

 The problem DI was solving in OOP still exists in a more functional world.
 In OOP, DI helped inject data and services freely within deeply nested class hierarchies and architectures.
 With only functions though, DI achieves a similar purpose: inject data and services freely in deeply nested function calls.
 Deeply nested function calls naturally emerge when trying to decouple and implement SOLID principles in medium to highly complex applications.
 Without DI, you cannot achieve maximal decoupling.
 Even if in principle you can reuse a function elsewhere, the function is still bound in some way to the particular call stack in which it finds itself, simply by the fact that it can only be called from a parent function that has access to all the data and dependencies it needs.

-Typearch's "Dependency Injection Supply Chain" (DISC) model can do everything containers do, but in a more elegant, simpler, and easier-to-reason-about manner.
+TypeArch's "Dependency Injection Supply Chain" (DISC) model can do everything containers do, but in a more elegant, simpler, and easier-to-reason-about manner.

 ## Under the hood